 When fronts pass through, changes in barometric pressure can also influence feeding with several species.
 Fishing after a front moves through is usually bad and remains poor for several days.
 But if you follow my recommendations and tips you will have much more success.

 Is it bad to go fishing after rain?

 Rainy weather can be very good for Lake Fishing.
 Rain is capable of aerating the water and can also cool it, allowing fish to thrive.
 Disturbing the surface of lakes also inhibited their view and make it easier for you to disguise your bait and lures.

 Are Bass active after rain?

-The stronger the turbulence and rain the more oxygen is absorbed thereby increasing the metabolism of the fish.
+The stronger the turbulence and rain, the more oxygen is absorbed, thereby increasing the fish's metabolism.
 So after a rain front has settled and the water has warmed up, the fish should become more lively.

 Ready to Go Bass Fishing After Rain?

-In most cases fishing after heavy rain is very productive and enjoyable.
-Fish are stimulated to feed more and generally become active which gives you the opportunity to catch fish without too much trouble.
-But after some time they slow down and don’t search for food as actively as before.
+In most cases, fishing after heavy rain is very productive and enjoyable.
+Fish are stimulated to feed more and generally become active, allowing you to catch fish without too much trouble.
+But after some time, they slow down and don’t search for food as actively as before.

-Some anglers claim that bass fishing is better before the rain, instead of after, as bass are relatively more active.
+Some anglers claim that bass fishing is better before the rain than after, as bass are relatively more active.
 But you won’t be entirely sure until you experience it yourself.
-There are no exact rules to follow while choosing when to fish for bass.
+There are no exact rules to follow when to fish for bass.

-Make sure to check the weather prognosis to be ready for sunny, cloudy, or even rainy weather.
+Check the weather prognosis for sunny, cloudy, or even rainy weather.